-Independently of the meetings indicated above, the General Manager of Management Systems, the Technical General Manager and the Director of the Personnel Area permanently evaluate the effectiveness of the QHSE System and the fulfilment of the objectives, informing the other members of the Committee in accordance with the provisions of point 5.3.1.
-If significant deviations are detected, the Chairman and the person responsible for the affected area are informed and an extraordinary meeting is called to establish the necessary corrective measures and actions.
+Independently of the meetings indicated above, the General Manager of Management Systems, the Technical General Manager and the Director of the Personnel Area permanently evaluate the effectiveness of the QHSE System and compliance with the objectives, informing the other members of the Committee in accordance with what is indicated in the point5.3.1.
+If significant deviations are detected, the Chairman and the head of the affected area are informed, and an extraordinary meeting is called to establish the necessary provisions and corrective actions.